torynfarr/stealing-wizards-treasure/README.md

 # Additional Information

-- This example project wascreated using Unity version 2021.3.4f1
+- This example project was created using Unity 6.1 (6000.1.6f1)
 - The sprites are borrowed from the MS-DOS EGA version of Ultima V
-- The music is borrowed from the the Apple II version of Ultima IV (played through the Mockingbird sound card)
+- The music is borrowed from the Apple II version of Ultima IV (played through the Mockingbird sound card)
 - The sound effects are borrowed from Sinistar, Wolfenstein 3D, Doom, and The Legend of Zelda